30529 - ENTREPRENEURSHIP AND STRATEGIC INNOVATION IN THE FASHION INDUSTRY

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-- Introductory sessions face-to-face about entrepreneurship, business models innovation and business planning techniques in fashion also with the support of guest speakers (approx. 20%).
-Action learning through the Business Game Simulation FAST to be carried out in 3 full days by students organized into groups in dedicated spaces @ Bocconi with professors available for tutorship (70%), final plenary sessions wrap up (10%).
+- Introductory sessions about entrepreneurship, business models innovation, sustainability in fashion and business planning techniques in fashion also with the support of guest speakers (approx. 30%).
+Action learning through the Business Game Simulation FAST to be carried out in 3 full days by students organized into groups with professors available for tutorship in dedicated session (60%), final plenary sessions wrap up (10%).

-- The BG simulation FAST has a unique focus on fashion and the possibility of understand the impact of managerial decisions in these industries (i.e creativity models, make or buy in supply chain design, seasonal product offer size and scope, planning licensing contracts, opening stores…).
+- The Business Game simulation FAST has a unique focus on fashion and the possibility of understand the impact of managerial decisions in these industries (i.e creativity models, make or buy in supply chain design, seasonal product offer size and scope, planning licensing contracts, opening stores, evaluating how to incorporate sustainability into the strategy and business processes…).

 |Continuous assessment||Partial exams||General exam|

-The attending students evaluation is 100% group based and it is the outcome of the business plan simulation FAST.
+The attending students evaluation is 70% group based (the outcome of the business plan simulation FAST) and 30% based on a written individual test.

-- In particular students are evaluated on several factors: the knowledge of innovation drivers in fashion and the ability to define an innovative entrepreneurial idea that they can protect, the ability to build a consistent and profitable business model for that idea, the ability to make the right strategic choices for global expansion, the capability to take advantage of digital transformations to improve their business model.
+Students are evaluated on several factors: the knowledge of different business models in fashion and best cases and knowledge of the innovation drivers in fashion (individual test) and the ability to define an innovative entrepreneurial idea that they can protect, the ability to build a consistent and profitable business model for that idea, the ability to make the right strategic choices for global expansion and for a sustainable business (group assignment).

-The evaluation is based on an individual written test with a mix of open questions and multiple choice aimed at assessing: knowledge of the concept of business model innovation with examples, knowledge of the creative process within symbol intensive companies and approaches to IP protection in innovation, capability to evaluate the impact of digital transformation on business models in fashion.
+The evaluation is 100% based on an individual written test with a mix of open questions and multiple choice/answer aimed at assessing: knowledge of the concept of business model innovation with examples, knowledge of the creative process within symbol intensive companies and approaches to IP protection in innovation, capability to evaluate the impact of digital transformation on business models in fashion, how supply chains in fashion work, how investors evaluate sustainable business models.

 Course handouts and supporting materials communicated as the course starts.